 Is there an entrance fee?

 No, entry to the Batu Caves is free.
-However, there is a small fee (around MYR 5) if you want to visit the Dark Cave, a separate eco-adventure tour within the cave complex.
+However, there is a small fee (around MYR 5) if you want to visit the Dark Cave, a separate eco-adventure tour within the cave complex, or the Ramayana Cave.

 Batu Cave Opening Hours